nats-io/nats-site/content/blog/headers-java-client.md

 author = "Scott Fauerbach"
 +++

-A few months ago Headers were added to NATS.io server.
+A few months ago, Header support was added to NATS Server.
 With the release of the 2.10.0 Java client, Headers are completely supported.

 NATS Headers are analogous to http request Headers and you can leverage them for the same type of things